kafischer/OneStepBabyAGI/README.md

 Instead I thought "why not just let GPT4 hallucinate the entire program?"

-So, I give you OneStepBabyAGI, which performs the same high level function as BabyAGI but in a single GPT4 call!
+So, I took the docstrings, didn't bother reading anything in the repo and now I present: **OneStepBabyAGI**, which performs the same high level function as BabyAGI but in a single GPT4 call!

 ## GPT4 is a linguistic programming machine